Author: A.N. Nash

 The Ice Pry Family and Trauma Geometry

-The Ice Pry tool family — including the Classic, the Mini, and the tactically-oriented Gen 2 — applies chisel tip logic to a dual-purpose platform.
+The Ice Pry tool family — including the Classic, the Mini, and the purpose-built Gen 2 — applies chisel tip logic to a dual-purpose platform.
 The flat tip enables high-leverage prying and delivers significant mechanical effect upon entry.
 Two functions, one tool.

 Custom EDC Tactical dagger screwdriver pry bar tool.jpg